evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ## Interior

 You can choose between two types of seats with preconfigured materials.
-The seat layout is the traditional five seats with two in front and three seats in the rear.

 ### First row seats